open-telemetry/community/governance-charter.md

 their goals.
 The [project management](https://github.com/open-telemetry/community/blob/main/project-management.md) document describes the process for creating and executing projects of this size.

-The Governance Committee is responsible for reviewing project proposals and ensuring that they have clear goals and are staffed sufficiently to deliver on an agreed upon deadline.
+The GC is responsible for reviewing project proposals, aligning their execution with the wider strategy and end-user priorities, and ensuring that they have clear goals and are staffed sufficiently to deliver on an agreed upon deadline.
 The Governance Committee is also responsible for deciding if a project is out of scope for the OpenTelemetry project.

 For proposals that involve [donating](https://github.com/open-telemetry/community/blob/main/CONTRIBUTING.md#donations) codebases to OpenTelemetry, the Governance Committee is responsible for